RunWV's Cross Country Runner Rankings

 6. Although the rankings are separate.
 AA and AAA will be scored together when they run together.
 This means that in a typical meet, all the ranked AA and AAA runners will be compared.
-In a meet such as the Chick-Fil-A Invitational that has separate divisions for A-AA and AAA, the ranked AAA runners will only be compared to the other ranked AAA runners.
+In a meet such as the Forest Festival that has separate divisions for AA and AAA, the ranked AAA runners will only be compared to the other ranked AAA runners.
 We felt this was only fair since course and weather conditions change over the course of a long meet.
 7. Basically, one second is equal to two points.
 If your score is 20 points higher than someone else's, you should beat that person by 10 seconds.
 8. There are way too many of you out there to rank everyone, so we had to set cutoffs when we calculated the base score.
-For boys, a ranking score of zero would equate to a 19:30.
-For Girls, a ranking score of zero would equate to a 24:00.
-For those not ranked at the beginning of the season, you can get included in the rankings after a meet in which you meet qualifying criteria based upon what ranked runners ran in that meet.
+For boys, that cutoff was 19:15.
+For Girls, we used 23:45.
+For those not ranked at the beginning of the season, you can get included in the rankings after a meet in which you run a time that beats several ranked runners.

 Changes to your Base Score